Raiza04/Proj/algo/README.md

 ### Step 2: Grant premission

-To be able to execute the build file you have to grant it execution premission.
-You can do that with
+In case you get errors stating that you lack premission to execute the build file you can do that with

 ```bash

 chmod +x build.sh

 ```
+This line grants the build file the execution premission.

 ### Step 3: build and compile